This is a quick orientation and overview of CAS for visitors to our website.

 5. Which CAS product is right for me?

-A. This is a difficult question to quickly answer for new users.
-It depends on many factors such as how comprehensive your search and answers need to be, your familiarity and experience with online searching, the medium you wish to search in and how frequently you need to search.
+A. This depends on factors such as how comprehensive your search and answers need to be, your familiarity and experience with online searching, the medium you wish to search in and how frequently you need to search.
 Of course, cost is also a consideration.